ledelaney/07-21-Botany/talk.md

 ## title slide

 + Hi everyone, my name is Lucy and I'm a PhD candidate in evolutionary biology at the University of Illinois at Chicago
-+ I'm excited to speak to you today about one of my dissertation chapters examining self-incompatibility -- genetic mechanisms that prevent self-fertilization -- in the fabaceae family
++ I'm excited to speak to you today about on of my favorite families of flowering plants, the beans, and some of my favorite flowering plant traits, genetic mechanisms that prevent self-fertilization or self-incompatibility

 ## slide one: images of all the shit you describe